ToolGits/Toollibs/README.md

 However, the project soon took a different direction.

-Instead of continuing to focus entirely on server software, Toollibs evolved into a **C++ library and modular development project**.
-The original idea of replacing ServerHub gradually became something much larger.
+Instead of remaining focused on server software, Toollibs evolved from its original **C++ library form** into a larger and more modular **Framework Ecosystem**.

-As development continued, Toollibs grew in both scope and ambition:
+As development continued, Toollibs grew in scope and ambition:

-- It evolved from a simple replacement project into a standalone library.
+- It evolved from a simple replacement project into a standalone C++ project.
 - Its architecture became larger and more modular.
 - Its documentation and `README.md` went through major revisions and improvements.
 - The project's description and identity were continuously refined.
 - The Toollibs website was created.
 - The project expanded with new systems, modules and tools.
-- **ToollibsServer** was introduced as the **backend/API system for the Toollibs website**, providing the server-side infrastructure behind the project's web presence.
+- ToollibsServer was introduced as the backend/API system for the Toollibs website.
-- **Toollibs-workstation** was created as another branch of the project's evolution.
-It was later discontinued as an independent project and evolved into **ToolGits-workstation**.
+- Toollibs-workstation was created as another branch of the project's evolution and later evolved into ToolGits-workstation.
 - Android support was introduced, expanding Toollibs beyond traditional desktop environments.
 - The project continued growing in functionality, infrastructure and scope.

 The development of Toollibs was therefore not a straight continuation of ServerHub.
 It was a process of transformation.

-What started as a replacement for a discontinued server project became a **large, independent C++ framework ecosystem** with its own architecture, website, documentation, tooling, platform support and identity.
+What started as a replacement for a discontinued server project became an independent C++ **Framework Ecosystem** with its own architecture, website, documentation, tooling, platform support and identity.

 Today, Toollibs is no longer defined by ServerHub or by its original purpose.

-**ServerHub was the starting point.
-Toollibs became its own project.**
+ServerHub was the starting point.
+Toollibs became its own project.

-From a replacement, to a library, to a growing ecosystem — Toollibs evolved into what it is today.
+**From a replacement, to a library, to a Framework Ecosystem — Toollibs evolved into what it is today.**

 ---